-- Eighty percent of U.S. exports of consumer and industrial products to Peru will be duty-free immediately upon entry into force of the agreement, and an additional seven percent will be duty free within five years.
-All remaining tariffs will be eliminated within ten years. - · Key U.S. exports, such as agriculture and construction equipment, auto parts, information technology equipment, medical and scientific equipment, and forest products will gain immediate duty-free access to Peru. - · Peru will join the WTO's Information Technology Agreement (ITA), which removes tariff and non-tariff barriers to information technology products. - Peru has agreed to allow trade in remanufactured goods under the agreement.
-This will provide significant export and investment opportunities for U.S. firms involved in remanufactured products such as computers, cellular telephones, and other devices. - · Under the Andean Trade Preference Act (ATPA), many products from Peru already enter the United States duty-free.
-The agreement will make duty-free treatment permanent, providing certainty for businesses and investors, and will allow nearly all non-textile consumer and industrial products made in Peru to enter the U.S. duty free immediately upon implementation of the agreement. - Peru is a growing market for U.S. products.
-U.S. goods exports increased 24 percent from 2003 to 2004.
-Current U.S. goods exports are more than \$2 billion per year.
+- Over eighty percent of U.S. exports of consumer and industrial products to Colombia will be duty-free immediately upon entry into force of the agreement, and an additional seven percent will be duty free within five years.
+All remaining tariffs will be eliminated within ten years. - Many products in key U.S. export sectors, such as agriculture and construction equipment, aircraft and parts, auto parts, fertilizers and agro-chemicals, information technology equipment, medical and scientific equipment, and wood will gain immediate duty-free access to Colombia. - Colombia will join the WTO's Information Technology Agreement (ITA), which removes tariff and nontariff barriers to information technology products. - Under the Andean Trade Preference Act (ATPA), many products from Colombia already enter the United States duty-free.
+The agreement will make duty-free treatment permanent, providing certainty for businesses and investors, and will allow nearly all non-textile consumer and industrial products made in Colombia to enter the U.S. duty free immediately upon implementation of the agreement.
+This agreement will make duty-free treatment a two-way street between the U.S. and Colombia for the first time. - Colombia has agreed to allow trade in remanufactured goods under the agreement.
+This will provide significant export and investment opportunities for U.S. firms involved in remanufactured products such as machinery, computers, cellular telephones, and other devices. - Colombia is a growing market for U.S. products.
+U.S. goods exports in 2006 totaled \$6.7 billion, an increase of 23 percent from 2005.